octopress/octopress/README.md

 date: YYYY-MM-DDTHH:MM:SS-00:00
 ```

-"OK, great?
+"OK, great.
 What else can I do?"
 Great question!
 Check out these other options:

 | Option               | Description                             |
 |:---------------------|:----------------------------------------|